Parkwood Trust

 What say do residents have in the running of the village?

-The residents have two members on the Trust’s controlling body, the Board of Management.
-These representatives are elected by the residents.
-There is also a Residents’ Association, which deals with resident issues.
-The General Manager works closely with the Residents’ Association and reports to the Board of Management.
+The residents have two representatives on the Trust’s governing body, the Board of Trustees, who are elected by the residents.
+There is also a Residents’ Association that deals with resident issues.
+The General Manager works closely with the Residents’ Association and reports to the Board of Trustees.

 Can you keep a pet?